Australian tech industry at a crossroads: Daniel Petre

 He added that our university research is of high quality, our skills base is small but growing.

 "We don't have enough skills for the jobs we need done to build the great companies.
 So what would you do as a government?
 You cut off skilled immigration, genius move.
-Now that's been turned around but we are now seeing companies telling people who skills who are not native to piss off which is terrible thing.
+Now that's been turned around but we are now seeing companies telling people with skills who are not native to piss off, which is terrible thing.
 In the United States, 12 per cent of the working population is foreign born, 44 per cent of the working population in Silicon Valley is foreign born and 65 per cent of the founders of Silicon Valley are foreign born.

 "Foreign born skilled immigrants are useful."